Back to Parquet Fitting

 Parquet Fitting In Large-Scaled Areas Explained

 Parquetry has a long history.
-It is thought to be of Italian origin and it was Queen Marie de Medici which first requested the installation of parquetry in the Luxembourg palace in the 1620s.
+It is thought to be of Italian origin and it was Queen Marie de Medici who first requested the installation of parquetry in the Luxembourg Palace in the 1620s.

 Parquets: Pros and Cons